• Skip to primary navigation

 1. Almond flour – Use super fine variety and not almond meal.

-2. Almond butter – Like the almond butter chocolate cups, other butters like peanut butter or sun butter can be used instead.
+2. Almond butter – Other butters like peanut butter or sun butter can be used instead.
 Make sure that it's the creamy kind.

-3. Cocoa powder – Dutch process cocoa powder are recommended for all no-bake recipes.
+3. Cocoa powder – Dutch process cocoa powder is recommended for all cocoa powder recipes.

 4. Maple syrup - Makes it healthier and adds enough liquid to help with binding.